System Design Space

 • Compatibility: Requires paravirtualized interfaces/drivers.

-• Typical usage: Network and disk I/O acceleration in VM environments.
+• Typical usage: Network and disk acceleration inside VM environments.

 Hardware-accelerated

-• Guest OS: Guest OS usually runs unmodified.
+• Guest OS: Guest operating system usually runs unmodified.

 • Performance: Best production balance between isolation and speed.